 Phase 3: Being over critical - During the second week, patients will probably be feeling a lot better.
 The swelling and muscle cramping/spasms will be decreasing and sutures will be out.
 Because of anticipation, it is natural for patients to look critically at their new body worrying about symmetry, scars, and so on.
 At this point, it's normal to wonder if they have achieved their goal and what they paid for.
 This is too soon to tell and most concerns are resolved with time.

 Phase 4: Happy at last - Finally, about 3 - 6 months out of surgery, patients will probably start liking how they look and are feeling much better.
-They may be in the mood to check out some bathing suits or outfits to show off their new figure.

 FOLLOW UP APPOINTMENTS: